This document contains installation guidelines and wiring diagrams for the installation

 Note: Do not use male/female gender changer plugs or 25-pin to 9-pin adapters when making RS-232 serial port connections.
 These devices may have internal wiring changes that can disrupt communications when implemented in conjunction with the Keri Systems serial wiring instructions.
 If you must use a gender changer plug, ensure it is a “straight-through” plug.

-Use of a LAN-520 to provide LAN/WAN Ethernet connectivity between Doors.NET and one or more PXL networks.
+Use of a LAN-520 to provide LAN/WAN Ethernet connectivity between the software and one or more PXL networks.

 Note: When using a LAN-500 for ethernet communication, the jumpers across JP6 and JP7 must be removed for communication.
 For all other forms of communication, including use of a LAN-50, the jumpers must be placed across JP6 and JP7.

-For instructions about how to add the controller to the Doors.NET software, please refer to the PXL Setup Guide.
+For instructions about how to add the controller to the Doors.NET or Borealis software, please refer to the controller setup guide.

 Notes: